Star Carr Frontlets: Museums

 Frontlets have been on public display in museums where they are held.
 Perhaps the most famous frontlet, in the British Museum, has frequently been on display in that museum and elsewhere.
 In 2006–2007 it was in the Westfalisches Museum für Archäologie (Bonn, Germany).
 In 2012 it featured in the Shakespeare: Staging the World exhibition at the British Museum, and then was again exhibited there in 2022 during The World of Stonehenge exhibition.

 A frontlet is in the collection of the Rotunda Museum, where it is in public display.

 The frontlet in the collection of the Museum of Archaeology and Anthropology was recently on display in an exhibition titled A Survival Story: prehistoric life at Star Carr (21 June 2018 – 19 April 2020) along with a headdress from the recent excavations.

 The frontlets discovered in the 2004–2015 excavations are in the collection of the Yorkshire Museum.
 Four frontlets went on display as part of the After the Ice: Yorkshire's Prehistoric People exhibition in 2012.
-A large group of frontlets will be displayed from March 2024 in the Star Carr: Life after the Ice exhibition at the museum.
+A large group of frontlets were displayed from March 2024 to May 2026 in the Star Carr: Life after the Ice exhibition at the museum.
+Three frontlets from the Yorkshire Museum collection were included in the Die Schamanin exhibition at the Halle State Museum of Prehistory from March 2026 and were exhibited alongside the Bad Dürrenberg burial and the Berlin-Biesdorf deer antler mask.